 Recently, there has been an emphasis on Discord alternatives.
 Especially voice and text chat.
 We can thank companies who do remote work and teleworkers for this.
 With the emphasis of team chats, however, a lot of platforms have been forgetting the purpose of team chat software.
 That is effective efficiency.

 Discord is one of those platforms that to a certain extent forgot.
 Discord is known for its all-in-one voice and text chat.
-Originally marketed towards gamers, Discord has seen an increased outreach to other fields.
-To see how Discord fares in comparison to Slack, read our blog post.
+Originally marketed towards gamers, Discord has seen an increased outreach to other fields- one of which is competing with Slack.

 Due to Discord’s massive popularity, there has been a tremendous amount of formed communities.
 Because of this, the noise-to-signal ratio is incredibly high.
 With a high noise-to-signal ratio, distractions can happen and important information can get buried among the chatter.